Developer Experience Enablement

 Identified setup pain points, failure modes, and workflow friction across teams.

-Reviewed existing handoffs—what breaks, what goes stale, what's missing.
+Reviewed existing handoffs: what breaks, what goes stale, what is missing.

 Analyzed user stories and UAT criteria to reduce 'building the wrong thing.'